Bethesda-Scholars-LLC/BSTC/README.md

 ### Running Scripts
 1. Turn on the testing hook as active (not webhook active)
 2. write new scripts in `scripts.ts`
+3. change `RUN_SCRIPTS` variable to `true` on line 18
-3. call new scripts at bottom of the file in an async function
+4. call new scripts at bottom of the file in an async function

 ### Adding Recruiters
 Currently recruiters are paid $20 for referrals while all other tutors are paid $15.
 To change this, add recruiters and customize their referral payment in `contractor.ts`: